qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 QGIS Server Properties
 ======================

-The :guilabel:`QGIS Server` tab displays a wealth of information about the raster layer, including statistics about each band in the current raster layer.
+The |overlay| :guilabel:`QGIS Server` tab displays a wealth of information about the raster layer, including statistics about each band in the current raster layer.
 From this tab, entries may be made for the :guilabel:`Description`, :guilabel:`Attribution`, :guilabel:`MetadataUrl` and :guilabel:`Properties`.
 In :guilabel:`Properties`, statistics are gathered on a 'need to know'